 Our amended and restated articles of incorporation provide that the Board of Directors be divided into three classes with each class serving a staggered three-year term.
-The term of Class I directors expired at our 2018 annual meeting, the term of Class II directors expired at our 2016 annual meeting, and the term of Class III directors expired at our 2017 annual meeting.
+The term of Class I directors expired at our 2018 annual meeting, the term of Class II directors expired at our 2017 annual meeting.
 Andrew Glashow serves as the sole member of Class I, Frank Koretsky serves as the sole member of Class II and Jeffrey Binder serves as the sole member of Class III.
 We did not hold a 2015, 2016, 2017 or 2018 annual meeting due to our desire to conserve cash and focus on financing the Company.
 As a result, all of our directors are continuing to serve as directors because their successors have not been elected.
 We anticipate that we will hold an annual meeting during 2019 to elect directors.
 Executive officers are appointed by the Board of Directors and serve at its pleasure.
 None of our directors is independent, as that term is defined by Nasdaq rules.
 None of our directors is a financial expert, as that term is defined by the SEC.
 To date, the directors and executive officers of the Company, their ages, positions held, and duration as such, are as follows:

-Name, Age, State and Date First Elected or Country of Residence Position Appointed Occupation for Last 5 Years Country of Residence Jeffrey Binder (72) Florida, United States Position Chairman, CEO and Director.(1)(2) 2014 Mr. Binder was one of the individuals who founded CLS Labs in 2014 and he has served as its Chairman, President, Chief Executive Officer and a director since its inception.
+Name, Age, State and Date First Elected or Country of Residence Position Appointed Occupation for Last 5 Years Jeffrey Binder (72) Chairman, 2014 Mr. Binder was one of the individuals who founded Florida, United States CEO and Director ^{$(1)(2)$} CLS Labs in 2014 and he has served as its Chairman, President, Chief Executive Officer and a director since its inception.
 Upon CLS Labs' acquiring control of the Company on November 12, 2014, Mr. Binder was appointed Chairman, President, Chief Executive Officer and a director of the Company.
 He continues to serve in these roles.
 Since 2008, Mr. Binder has served as founder, Chairman and President of Power 3 Network, Inc., a company that develops websites and back offices for home-based businesses.
 In 2003, Mr. Binder founded Infinity 8, Inc., a software development company, where he served as its Chairman, Treasurer and a director until 2011.
 In addition to his employment history, Mr. Binder has invested in and mentored several start-up and mid-stage companies through his private holding company, JeMJ Financial Services, Inc., which he formed in 1988 and for which he serves as Chairman, President and a director.
 Through JeMJ, Mr. Binder invested in GGL Industries, Inc., a private holding company that owned Sterling Yacht and Classic Motor Carriages, as well as various other companies, and had extensive real estate holdings.
 Mr. Binder received his Juris Doctorate from the National Law Center, George Washington University, in 1971, where he received the honor of membership in the Order of the Coif.
 He also served as a legislative assistant to Adlai Stevenson II, a United States Senator for Illinois, and practiced Law at Sonnenschein Nath & Rosenthal, LLP, Chicago, Illinois for five years.